markgordon22/MAKE-YOUR-MARK/README.md

 * [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/download/).
 To enhance responsiveness of website.
 * [Google Fonts](https://fonts.google.com/).
 To incorporate google fonts for website.
 * [Font awesome](https://fontawesome.com/icons?d=gallery).
 To incorporate icons for website.
 * [Git](https://en.wikipedia.org/wiki/Git).
-Used version control to add,commit and push files to github.
+Used for version control to add,commit and push files to github.
 * [Git Hub](https://en.wikipedia.org/wiki/GitHub).
 Used for hosting files used for the website.
 * [Git pod](https://www.gitpod.io/docs/).
 IDE for working on my code.
 * [Autoprefixer](https://autoprefixer.github.io/).
 Parses your CSS and adds vendor prefixes.